Pretz/SNesoid/README.md

 I've fixed Zhang Yong's build system so once you've installed the [Android NDK](http://developer.android.com/sdk/ndk/index.html) (in addition to the Android SDK), you should be able to go into the SNesoid directory and execute

     $ ~/<path-to-NDK>/ndk-build

 This will compile the native portions of the application: snes9x and the bridge to Android.
 Once you've compiled the native components you should be able to compile and run the Android project via Eclipse or ant.

+### IMPORTANT NOTE FOR USERS OF THE LATEST NDK (r5b):
+There seems to be a weird problem with how NDK r5 handles assembly (.s) files causing the build to fail with a <code>mv: rename No such file or directory</code> error.
+Repeatedly running ndk-build builds each successive assembly file, so by the fourth time you run ndk-build the app will build successfully.
+I am still trying to find a fix for this.

 Future Work